NeamtuValentin-space/NeamtuValentin-space/README.md

 <!--
 **NeamtuValentin-space/NeamtuValentin-space** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+📈 My Goals:
+- Become a full-stack developer.
+- Master design patterns and architecture principles.
+- Build and contribute to open-source projects.

-Here are some ideas to get you started:
+- Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...